fluid-checkout/fluid-checkout/readme.txt

 * Improved: Clarified the Tools settings labels for TomSelect and debug mode.
 * Improved: Moved enhanced select and form field zoom-fix options into a Utilities section on the Tools settings page.
 * Improved: Keep usage tracking and Address Autocomplete admin scripts available across all Fluid Checkout settings tabs.
+* Improved: Keep usage tracking enabled when “Enable and send now” fails to send, without saving other pending settings.
+* Improved: Move Data to share option descriptions into info tips and tighten spacing between options.

 = 4.2.7 - 2026-08-19 =